jordanlewis9/callstackblogpart2/README.md

 <br/><br/>
 getData() is returning a Promise, just as the standalone axios.get() returned a Promise.
 Once Javascript sees that the function returns a Promise, it again places getData() in it's 'to do' container, and continues on in the file.
 <br/><br/>
 I don't know about you, but when I use axios, I typically avoid the .then() callback, and instead use [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
-Async/await allows us to run asynchronous code, allows us to avoid "callback hell", and makes our code more readable.
+Async/await allows us to run asynchronous code, lets us avoid "callback hell", and makes our code more readable.
 It also returns a Promise.
 If we go back to our axios examples, which also returned a Promise, we can deduce then that async/await should function similarily to .then() callback syntax.
 First we declare an outer function as async, then inside the function declare which expression(s) Javascript should wait on by using the keyword 'await'.
 We will use it in our index.js like so, and then run node index.js:
 <br/><br/>
 \`\`\`
 const getData = async () => {